SaurabhJalendra/Multi-Model-System/FUTURE_VISION.md

 SKAI evolves into a **sentient, adaptive, JARVIS-like assistant** capable of:

 * Real-time listening and acting
+* ChatGPT-like natural voice conversations
 * Understanding multimodal input
 * Operating your digital + physical world
 * Learning and upgrading itself

-It’s not just an AI agent — it’s **a cognitive operating system for your life.**
+It's not just an AI agent — it's **a cognitive operating system for your life.**